gabrielginter/flutter-upchunk/README.md

 - `connectionCheckEndpoint` <small>type: `String`, default: `null`</small>

   Endpoint to check internet connection, if null, it defaults to the `origin` in `endPoint`

+- `chunkStart` <small>type: `integer`, default: `null`</small>

+  The chunk number to start the upload from, useful in case the uploads fails in `x` chunk and the instance to the object is lost, UpChunk can pick up the upload from there.

 ##### Event options